Carlotta Grisi: Biography

 Grisi's last performance in the west was in Paul Taglioni's Les Métamorphoses (aka Satanella, 1849).

 In 1850, she joined Perrot in St. Petersburg, Russia, where he had been appointed ballet master, and she danced Giselle at the Imperial Bolshoi Kamenny Theatre.
 The first Giselle in Russia had been danced by Fanny Elssler, and so the initial reaction to Grisi's interpretation of the role was not enthusiastic.
 However, over time the Russians appreciated her talents.
-She was Prima Ballerina of the St. Petersburg Imperial Theatres in St. Petersburg from 1850 to 1853, working not only with Perrot but also Joseph Mazilier who staged for her La Jolie Fille de Gand and Vert-Vert especially for her.
+She was prima ballerina of the St. Petersburg Imperial Theatres in St. Petersburg from 1850 to 1853, working not only with Perrot but also Joseph Mazilier who staged for her La Jolie Fille de Gand and Vert-Vert especially for her.

 In 1854, with her daughter, Julie-Marie, she left Russia for Warsaw, where she intended to continue dancing.
 But she became pregnant by Prince Léon Radziwill, who persuaded her to retire from ballet at the height of her fame.
-Grisi gave birth to her second daughter, Léontine Grisi, and at the age of 34 settled in Saint-Jean, Geneva to live at Villa Grisi (also called Villa Saint-Jean; no longer extant), for the next 46 years of her life in peaceful retirement.
-She died there on 20 May 1899, a month before her 80th birthday.
+Grisi gave birth to her second daughter, Léontine Grisi, in 1855 and at the age of 34 settled in Saint-Jean, Geneva to live at Villa Grisi (also called Villa Saint-Jean; no longer extant), for the next 46 years of her life in peaceful retirement.
+She died there on 20 May 1899, at age 79.

 One of the creators of Giselle, Théophile Gautier, who was married to Carlotta's sister Ernestina, described her dancing as having a childlike artlessness, a happy and infectious gaiety.
 Carlotta Grisi was the cousin of the famous soprano singers, the sisters Giuditta and Giulia Grisi.